math2001/FileManager/docs/commands.md

     index.html
 ```

-And that I want to create a file in the folder `1 python`, I'm going to type something line this `1 python/afile.py`.
-But, it's going select in `samples`. **So**, you would have to explicitly say that you want to create from the first folder, so: `0 1 python/afile.py` would work.
+And that I want to create a file in the folder `1 python`, I'm going to type something line this
+`1 python/afile.py`.
+But, it's going select in `samples`. **So**, you would have to explicitly say
+that you want to create from the first folder, so: `0 1 python/afile.py` would work.

-But, it's not that much of a big deal, because you rarely get a folder starting with a number and then a space, and as you saw, the solution is really simple.
+But, it's not that much of a big deal, because you rarely get a folder starting with a number and
+then a space, and as you saw, the solution is really simple.

-Why isn't `>`  a problem to?
-On windows at least, you can not have a file are a folder that has `>` in it.
+Why isn't `>`  a problem too?
+On Windows at least, you can **not** have a file are a folder that has
+`>` in it.

-So, if you want to change the symbol, add this to your settings user (it can be, of course, whatever you want):
+So, if you want to change the symbol, add this to your settings user
+(it can be, of course, whatever you want):

 ```json
 "index_folder_separator": " "